deepak-appinventiv/checkpoint_doc/docs/quivio/components/imageCarousel.md

 # ImageCarousel

-The `ImageCarousel` component is a dynamic, auto-scrolling carousel designed for React Native applications.
+The `ImageCarousel` component is a dynamic, auto-scrolling carousel designed for applications.
 It displays a series of images with descriptive text and includes smooth scrolling animations.

 ## Usage